Towards a unified treatment of $\Delta S=0$ parity violation in low-energy nuclear processes: Factorization Approximation

 \section{Factorization Approximation}

 The effective Hamiltonian presented in the previous section can be used in the computation of various parity-violating meson-nucleon coupling constants of isospin $I$: $h_M^I$.
 These parameters are introduced to quantify the observable effects of hadronic parity violation via the phenomenological Hamiltonian of Ref.~\cite{Desplanques:1979hn}, $\mathcal{H}_{\rm DDH}$.
 By matching the quark-level and hadron-level matrix elements via $\langle M N' | \mathcal{H}_{\rm eff}^I | N\rangle = \langle M N' | \mathcal{H}_{\rm DDH} | N\rangle$, these couplings can be estimated.
-The main challenge in this is determining the quark-level matrix elements $\langle M N' | \mathcal{H}_{\rm eff}^I | N\rangle$.
-This task is significantly simplified within the factorization, or vacuum saturation, approximation~\cite{Michel:1964zz,Bauer:1986bm}.
-For example, the matrix element of a parity-violating four-quark operator to yield a neutral vector meson from a nucleon state is of form
+The main challenge in this is determining the quark-level matrix elements $\langle M N' | \mathcal{H}_{\rm eff}^I | N\rangle$ involving hadrons.
+This task is significantly simplified within the factorization, or vacuum saturation, approximation, in which the hadronic matrix element of the four-quark operator is computed as the product of the hadron matrix elements of each current.
+The factorization approximation is heuristic, though its use can be justified {\it a posteriori} with experimental data, if not {\it a priori} on theoretical grounds, except in special cases.

-The factorization approximation is heuristic; we note extensive tests thereof within the context of heavy hadron decays~\cite{Ali:1998eb,Cheng_Tseng1998PhRvD..58i4005C,Diehl_Hiller2001JHEP...06..067D}.
 The difference in the matrix-element computation of the full 4-quark operator and that of its 2-quark pieces is termed a non-factorizable contribution.
-This difference is not well-known, and its outcome depends on the matrix element chosen.
-In certain cases a factorized matrix element can vanish, with the measurement of the associated process thus yielding a test of factorization~\cite{Diehl_Hiller2001JHEP...06..067D}.
-Such effects are thought to be sub-dominant in the case of hadronic parity violation~\cite{Dubovik:1986pj}.
-In the next section we use the factorization approximation with input from state-of-the-art lattice QCD results to determine the parity-violating meson-nucleon coupling constants.
+This difference is not well-known in general, and its outcome depends on the matrix element chosen.

+To our knowledge, the factorization approximation was first studied in the context of hadronic parity violation~\cite{Michel:1964zz,Fischbach:1969gyc}; in particular, the matrix element of a parity-violating four-quark operator to yield a neutral vector meson from a nucleon state is thus written in the form